Skip to main navigation Skip to search Skip to main content

 Overview

-My research approaches the history of Armenia and its diasporas from a transnational perspective.
+I am a historian of refugees, migration and humanitarianism in the modern world.
+My work focuses on Armenia and its diasporas.
 It sits at the boundary of histories of Europe, the Middle East and the former Soviet Union, examining movements and connections across imperial and national borders in the aftermath of conflict.
 In particular, my work examines the consequences of forced displacement in the short and long term; from humanitarianism, emergency relief and resettlement to collective memory and the challenges of refugee and diasporic ‘homecomings’.

 Research interests

-My current project, which has been funded by a British Academy Small Grant and Rockefeller Grant-in-Aid examines how mass displacement and its aftermaths shaped the South Caucasus 1914-1928.
+My current project, funded by the Leverhulme Trust, examines how mass displacement and its aftermaths shaped the South Caucasus 1914-1928.
 It examines how Soviet authorities, the Armenian diaspora and international organisations responded to mass displacement through emergency relief measures, resettlement schemes and attempts to initiate co-operative schemes for the ‘development’ of the region.
-I am currently working on a monograph provisionally titled Unsettled States: Refugees, Relief and Development in Armenia and the South Caucasus.
+I am completing a monograph provisionally titled Unsettled States: Refugees, Relief and Development in Armenia and the South Caucasus.

 I also recently co-edited a transnational history of humanitarian relief and international intervention in Armenia, Aid to Armenia, which was published by Manchester University Press.